hyperledger/fabric/docs/source/CONTRIBUTING.rst

    bunch of generated code (protobufs, etc.).
 Again, there can be exceptions.

-   Note: large change requests, e.g. those with more than 300 LOC are more likely than not going to receive a -2, and you'll be asked to refactor the change to conform with this guidance.
+.. note:: Large change requests, e.g. those with more than 300 LOC are more likely
+          than not going to receive a -2, and you'll be asked to refactor the change to conform with this guidance.

 -  Do not stack change requests (e.g. submit a CR from the same local branch as your previous CR) unless they are related.
 This will minimize merge